aniyomiorg/aniyomi-website/src/help/faq/README.md

 ::: guide
 1. Make sure you have created the right folder structure.
 To check that you have, open the anime/manga with the missing cover and check if you can watch/read episodes/chapters in the app.
 If not, follow this guide for [local anime](/help/guides/local-anime) or [local manga](/help/guides/local-manga) first.
 1. Take a screenshot of which episodes/chapters you have seen/read, and then remove anime/manga from the library.
-1. Go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and tap **Clear database**.
+1. Go to <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/> and tap **Clear database**.
 This will only affect anime/manga that are not in your library.
-1. Go back to the <Navigation item="browse"/> → **Local source** and find the anime/manga.
+1. Go back to the <NavigationText item="browse"/> → **Local source** and find the anime/manga.
 The cover should be fixed now.
 Add the anime/manga back to your library, mark your seen/read episodes/chapters, and re-add tracking if needed.
 :::

 ::: note